GuidanceMantras/GuidanceMantras/README.md

 - You can learn new things from other people

 ### Discipline and Persistance
-- Drink One glass of water(hot/cold) after wake up everyday
+- Drink One glass of water(hot/cold) after wake up everyday, which defines the discipline

 ### Social Media
 - Be selective on social media such as facebook/instagram